-- The main additions operated on the BSI-CC-PP-0084-2014 are: - Addition #4: "Area based Memory Access Control" from AUG, Addition #1: "Support of Cipher Schemes" from AUG, - Specific additions for the Loader, to comply with ANSSI-CC-NOTE-06/2.0 EN and ANSSI-CC-CER/F/06.002, - Specific additions for the Secure Diagnostic capability, - Refinement of assurance requirements. - All refinements are indicated with type setting text as indicated here, original text from the BSI-CC-PP-0084-2014 being typeset as indicated here or here.
+The main additions operated on the BSI-CC-PP-0084-2014 are:

+Addition #4: "Area based Memory Access Control" from AUG, Addition #1: "Support of Cipher Schemes" from AUG,

+- Specific additions for the Loader, to comply with JIL-Post-Deliv-Load and ANSSI-CC-CER/F/06.002, - · Specific additions for the Secure Diagnostic capability, - Refinement of assurance requirements.

+- All refinements are indicated with type setting text as indicated here, original text from the BSI-CC-PP-0084-2014 being typeset as indicated here.
 Text originating in AUG is typeset as indicated here.
-Text originating in ANSSI-CC-NOTE-06/2.0 EN and ANSSI-CC-CER/F/06.002 is typeset as indicated here. - The security environment additions relative to the PP are summarized in Table 4. - The additional security objectives relative to the PP are summarized in Table 5. - 78 A simplified presentation of the TOE Security Policy (TSP) is added. - The additional SFRs for the TOE relative to the PP are summarized in Table 7. - The additional SARs relative to the PP are summarized in Table 9.
+Text originating in JIL-Post-Deliv-Load and ANSSI-CC-CER/F/06.002 is typeset as indicated here. - The security environment additions relative to the PP are summarized in Table 4. - 79 The additional security objectives relative to the PP are summarized in Table 5. - 80 A simplified presentation of the TOE Security Policy (TSP) is added. - The additional SFRs for the TOE relative to the PP are summarized in Table 7. - The additional SARs relative to the PP are summarized in Table 9.